BurnYourPc/Gauss-JordanKJI-MPI/README.md

 We implement two variants of Gauss-Jordan method.
 The first seperates columns by zones and the second by card-shuffling.

-In figures folder we give executions of both variation for p=2,4,8,16.
+In figures folder we give executions of both variations for p=2,4,8,16.
 As you can notice the executional times, the speedup and the efficiency for both variations follow the theoritical results.

 We use MPI 3.1 and gcc 6.